ippontech/blog-usa/posts/ai-reinvent-blog-ai-and-security.md

 image:
 ---

 For most organizations, cybersecurity has always been an after thought.
 It typically takes a cataclysmic event happening to get companies to start taking security seriously, such as a ransomware attack.
 As we all know though, no matter how good your cybersecurity posture is, the human element has been and always will be the Achilles' heel.
 In today's fast-paced digital world, getting a leg up on cybersecurity entails meeting the users half way between policy and best practices.
-Today I want to tell you about two tools that can seriously change the cyber security game and give you a leg up on those threat actors: Amazon Security Lake and Amazon Kendra.
+Today I want to tell you about two tools that can seriously change the cyber security game and empower you to better defend against threat actors: Amazon Security Lake and Amazon Kendra.

 # The Human Factor: Security's Constant Nemesis